 A scrub technician or surgical assist should be available during the procedure.

 Preoperatively, the woman should be examined in the lithotomy position.
 With the use of a mirror to visualize her genitalia, she should indicate her concerns to the surgeon.
 This ensures the surgeon and patient are in agreement as to the aesthetic goals.
 Photographs should be taken with the patient in lithotomy and in a standing position with legs slightly abducted to shoulder width to adequately visualize labial protrusion.
 Pre-operative antibiotics are given within 30 minutes of incision.
 This procedure can be performed in the office with conscious sedation and local anesthetics, or as an outpatient surgery under monitored anesthesia care or general endotracheal anesthesia.

 There are two primary ways to reduce the labia minora: the wedge excision or the trim technique.

-Asymmetric or protuberant labia minora can be corrected by excising or trimming the excess areas with a knife, scissor or laser and over-sewing for closure.
+Asymmetric or protuberant labia minora can be corrected by excising or trimming the excess areas with a knife, a scissors, or with a laser, and over-sewing for closure.
 It is imperative to leave a 1cm cuff of labia minora to retain a functional “seal” to the introitus.
 This technique is best for marked redundancies, excessive thicknesses, and where the patient is accepting of a potential change in the color of the visible labia minora edge.
 Although advantages of this technique are the short operative time and the creation of light-colored labial edges (advantage to some), the disadvantages are more numerous and include placement of a longitudinal scar line along the labial edge that is often irregular and scalloped.
 This can result in a higher incidence of discomfort.
-Additional disadvantages area relatively high incidence of asymmetry and over-resection– which is very difficult to impossible to correct.
+Additional disadvantages are a relatively high incidence of asymmetry and over-resection– which is very difficult or even impossible to correct.
 It can be difficult to maintain the normal transition between the frenulum of the clitoris, the clitoral hood, and the labium with the trim technique -often resulting in aesthetically unpleasing 'dog-ears' superiorly and inferiorly.

 Other variations of the above techniques as well as de-epithelialization and pedicled flap methods have been described but have failed to produce consistent and desired outcomes.